PGCert in Cultural, Intellectual and Visual History

 The availability of a module is subject to change.

-Students will be able to choose from five or more modules on a specific topic.
-These vary from year to year, but have included such topics as “Renaissance Political Thought”, “Religion and Society in Renaissance Italy”, “Renaissance Sculpture”, “Cosmological Images” and others.”
+You can choose from five or more modules on a specific topic.
+These vary from year to year, but have included such topics as “Renaissance Political Thought”, “Religion and Society in Renaissance Italy”, “Renaissance Sculpture”, “Cosmological Images”, and others.”

 Additional modules may be offered depending on student numbers (a minimum of three students required per option) and teaching staff availability.